 Acting in a commercially sensible way to avoid a dispute rather than terminate a contract can have unfortunate consequences

 Managing the performance of contracts in any business is often a legal minefield, particularly when a contractual counter-party is falling short of their obligations and consideration has to be given to terminating the contract (whether under an express right or the general implied right based upon fundamental breach).

-Quite properly, in a breach situation, parties will often first try to resolve performance difficulties in a commercial manner and work through their differences before resorting to a termination right.
-However, as the NSW Court of Appeal has ruled in the recent case of Donau Pty Ltd v ASC AWD Shipbuilder Pty Ltd NSWCA 185, you can easily lose your right to terminate if you sit on your termination right for too long and do not exercise it with due expedition.
+In a breach situation parties will often first try to resolve performance difficulties in a commercial manner and work through their differences before resorting to a termination right.
+The NSW Court of Appeal has ruled in the recent case of Donau Pty Ltd v ASC AWD Shipbuilder Pty Ltd NSWCA 185, you can easily lose your right to terminate if you sit on your termination right for too long and do not exercise it with due expedition.

 Unfortunately, taking a commercially sensible course can have the consequence that your legal rights are compromised.